ArctosDB/documentation-wiki/_documentation/coordinates.markdown

 Note that there is no error inherent to coordinates.
 {Dec_Lat=12,Dec_Long=34} is precisely the same point as {Dec_Lat=12.000000000000000000000000000000,Dec_Long=34.000000000000000000000000000000}.
-Make no assumptions of coordinate error or “size” (all coordinates describe a point) based on anything other than asserted maximum error.
+Make no assumptions of coordinate error or "size" (all coordinates describe a point) based on anything other than asserted maximum error.

 For most usage, including exportation to federated portals, the value